-Thermodynamics: detailed analyses of potential temperature and mixing ratio reveal a TCDC signal that involves a relatively deep layer of the storm and its surrounding environment.
-Analyses of potential temperature indicate pronounced diurnal signals that extend from the TC outflow layer down to the near-surface, especially at radii of 150 km and outward.
-Examination of mixing ratio indicates a propagating diurnal signal that is particularly pronounced near the TC outflow layer and at lower levels (~925 hPa to the near surface).
+Temperature: detailed analyses of potential temperature and mixing ratio reveal a TCDC signal that involves a relatively deep layer of the storm and its surrounding environment.
+Analyses of potential temperature indicate pronounced diurnal signals that extend from the TC outflow layer down to the near-surface, especially at radii of ≥150 km.

+Moisture: Examination of mixing ratio indicates a propagating diurnal signal that is particularly pronounced near the TC outflow layer and at lower levels (~925 hPa to the near surface).
 The upper-level trends are similar to those seen on OLR, ice mixing ratio, and potential temperature, suggesting that diurnal pulses are characterized by marked changes in both temperature and moisture.
-Diurnal oscillations in low-level (e.g. 925 hPa to the near surface) moisture appear to manifest as periodic minima in moisture that are concentrated at radii of ~100-300 km and extending from ~4 km to the surface.
-As discussed by Dunion et al. 2014, these minima may be linked to large arc cloud features (hundreds of km in length) and appear to form along the leading edge of TC diurnal pulses.
+Diurnal oscillations in low-level (e.g. 925 hPa to the near surface) moisture appear to manifest as periodic minima in moisture that are concentrated at R~100-300 km and extend from z~4 km to the surface.
+As discussed by Dunion et al. (2014), these minima may be linked to large arc cloud features and appear to form along the leading edge of TC diurnal pulses.
 This suggests that TCDC moisture signals may be linked to squall line features with associated outflow boundaries that propagate away from the NRH1 storm each day and that the TCDC affects a deep layer of the atmosphere from the TC outflow layer down to the near-surface.

 LNB and CAPE: Middle to upper-level (z~4-12 km) diurnal fluctuations of shortwave and longwave radiation in the TC inner core and surrounding environment appear to have profound affects on the LNB and hence, CAPE in the storm each day.
 Although shortwave and longwave radiation tendencies consistently support very low CAPE (~0-500 J kg-1) inside the TC inner core (R~≤150 km), the region just outside the inner core (R~150-350 km) experiences marked diurnal fluctuations of the LNB and CAPE.
 These parameters fluctuate by as much as 450 hPa and 1500 J kg-1 respectively and favor a convectively primed (i.e. more convectively favorable) environment in the late evening to early morning hours in this region of the storm.
-This nighttime enhancement of CAPE at R~150-350 km could favor the formation of convectively active TC diurnal pulses at this radius range and could explain why TC diurnal pulses as seen in both satellite imagery and the NRH1 appear to form at R~150 km after sunset each day.
+This nighttime enhancement of CAPE at R~150-350 km could favor the formation of convectively active TC diurnal pulses at this radius range and could partly explain why TC diurnal pulses as seen in both satellite imagery and the NRH1 appear to form at R~150 km after sunset each day.

-Pressure and 10-m Surface Winds: An examination of pressure and winds in the NRH1 was made to assess possible relevance to forecasting of TC intensity and structure.
-An anticipated semidiurnal tide signal was revealed in surface pressure that favored relative pressure minima in the early morning and again in the late afternoon to early evening and relative pressure maxima in the late morning and again in the late evening.
+10-m Surface Winds: An examination of 10-m surface winds in the NRH1 was made to assess possible relevance to forecasting of TC intensity and structure.
 Surface winds showed a clear diurnal signal and indicated that there are marked periods of alternating enhanced (evening to early morning hours) and suppressed (mid-morning to afternoon hours) surface winds and low-level inflow each day, particularly along the periphery and just outside the storm’s inner core (R~100-350 km).
 These findings suggest that the TCDC has implications for TC intensity and structure (e.g. radii of 34 and 50 kt winds).
 These aspects of the TCDC will be investigated in future studies.